Kailyn Lowry Boyfriend: Is ‘Teen Mom’ Star Dating Other Guys On The Side During Pregnancy?

 Of course, her haters were quick to point out that she had three babies with three different guys and this could possibly send the signal that she’s not really the kind of person to commit.
 Plus, one person pointed out that she was nasty for moving on so fast and having babies with so many guys.
 But Kailyn Lowry isn’t the first person in the Teen Mom franchise to have three children by three different guys.
 Jenelle Evans recently had her third child by a third man.

-“You got 3 different baby daddy’s “nasty”,” one person wrote back to Lowry, who replied with, “Yet, you follow me bro.
+“You got 3 different baby daddy’s ‘nasty,'” one person wrote back to Lowry, who replied with, “Yet, you follow me bro.
 Hop off my timeline and do something productive with your time.”

-It is interesting that so many haters are following Kailyn Lowry on Twitter, especially since she’s pregnant and face so many harsh comments about not revealing the father of the child’s identity.
+It is interesting that so many haters are following Kailyn Lowry on Twitter, especially since she’s pregnant and faces so many harsh comments about not revealing the identity of father of her third child.
 It is possible that he will film Teen Mom 2 during the upcoming season if he is indeed in her life.
 He may just be a friend who donated sperm because this could have been Kailyn’s last chance to get pregnant.

 But one person told Kailyn Lowry that many people cheat and it is super common to have a person on the side.
 And while that may be true for some people, it isn’t true for Kailyn.
-As she reveals on Twitter, she has no interest whatsoever in dating some guy on the side, especially when she’s pregnant and possibly in a relationship.
+As she revealed on Twitter, she has no interest whatsoever in dating some guy on the side, especially when she’s pregnant and possibly in a relationship.

 “Let’s all just be grown & mature about this subject.
 Everybody cheats or keeps side pieces at least once.
 Just own it.
 Who gives a f**k lol,” another person wrote to Kailyn Lowry, who replied with, “If that’s how you wanna live, do your thing!
 But I’m not interested lol.”